Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 1. Visit the official website of the concerned state or union territory.

-2. Look for the link to the “Revenue Department” or “Backward Classes Welfare Department” and find the option to check the status of Non-Creamy Layer Certificate.
+2. Look for the link to the “Revenue Department” or “Backward Classes Welfare Department” and find the option to check the status of the Non-Creamy Layer Certificate.

 3. Enter the required details such as the application number or other personal information.